TrickyTroll/good-bot/README.md

 #### Pull the image

-The image is built on the `main` branch on every changes.
+The image is built on the `main` branch on every change.
 The following command will pull the `good-bot` container image.

 ```shell